Layloe/Elisa/README.md

  -made route and controller changes
  -getting route errors but /posts/new seems to be working -navbar working at /posts but not at /

- -
+ 2023-11-06
+ -added conditional rendering to HomePage.js to avoid errors -